is a writer, speaker, and the founder of WANT: Women Against Negative Talk

 I’m here to tell you that those things that make you feel insecure or ostracized – those things you hide behind a veneer of “Fitting In” – those are gifts and clues to help you be the you YOU were meant to be.

 I am not a doctor, psychologist, or nutritionist.
+I’m a writer, an artist, and a professional noticer.
 I’ve been immersed and self-taught in all things wellness and “self help” since age thirteen, and have made it my mission to be as thoroughly knowledgeable as possible since then though writings, workshops, and careful analysis (honestly, I hope to always be learning).

 WANT is my love letter to the people I see walking around every single day who might not even realize how much magic they possess just by being unapologetically themselves –